choogiesaur/pso-utils/README.md

 python gsl.py find ~/Desktop/root nanodrago
 ```

-There's some edge case behavior I haven't fully figured out yet, so if you encounter a file that doesn't work please create an issue so I can figure it out.
-(For instance - does .gsl file section always start at 12288 bytes)
+There's some edge case behavior I haven't fully figured out yet, so if you encounter a bug please create an issue so I can track it :).
+(For instance - does .gsl file section always start at 12288 bytes?)

 http://sharnoth.com/psodevwiki/dreamcast/gsl